The SIPOC diagram is a six sigma tool that we use for business processes.

-Let’s start using SIPOC … You might be surprised that a lot of people don’t understand the SIPOC salt device.
+Let’s start using SIPOC … You might be in surprise that a lot of people don’t understand the SIPOC salt device.

 It’s Use In Process Design

-SIPOC is used in initial process design to produce high-level visualizations of an existing undefined process.
-Also a new ‘essential’ process is taken into account for it.
+SIPOC is use in initial process design to produce high-level visualizations of an existing undefine process.
+Also, a new ‘essential’ process it takes into account.

 If your process produces an ‘output’, but you can’t find a ‘customer’ for ‘output’… is there a need for ‘output’?

 The inputs used or made in this process are either provided by other processes or internally or by another party or external customer.

 In the service industry, process inputs derive from other related methods.
 In the manufacturing industry, raw materials such as inputs can be obtained from the same company or imported from other manufacturing industries, and there are also many companies.